adambard/learnxinyminutes-docs/perl6.html.markdown

 # Note : when reading an infinite list, Perl 6 will "reify" the elements it needs, then keep them in memory
 # They won't be calculated more than once.

-# Warning, though : if you try this example in the REPL and juste put `1..*`,
+# Warning, though: if you try this example in the REPL and juste put `1..*`,
 # Perl 6 will be forced to try and evaluate the whole array (to print it),
 # so you'll end with an infinite loop.